 Loved and fed correctly your skunk will provide you with many years of love, companionship, and entertainment.
 Skunks live for an average of 8 to 12 years and sometimes longer.
 The ones we receive with health issues, are elderly or have biting/attitude issues stay with the rescue for life.

-PREPARATIONS FOR BABY/ADULT SKUNK: If you are outside the State of Indiana, check the laws regarding skunk ownership.
+PREPARATIONS FOR BABY/ADULT SKUNK: If you are outside the State of Florida, check the laws regarding skunk ownership.
 There are approximately 17 States that allow skunks as pets.
 The laws vary from State to State.
 Please do not take a skunk to a State without checking their laws first.
 Even if skunks are legal in that State, you may have to purchase the skunk from a breeder in that State or obtain a permit first.
 One example of laws from our neighboring state of Kentucky, you must apply for a permit to have your pet domestic skunk in your vehicle if you plan on driving through their state!
 Failure to comply with the proper laws of each state could mean the confiscation of your skunk and most likely death.

 Research what kind of diet you are going to feed your skunk.
 The proper diet is very important to your skunk’s health and longevity.
 Skunks will eat just about anything especially things that may not be good for them.
 They are omnivores meaning they can eat foods from plant and animal origin.
 In the wild, their diet would change according to the seasons and what they can find to eat such as insects, earthworms, grubs, bees, grasshoppers, rodents, lizards, frogs, salamanders, snakes, birds, moles and eggs.
 They would also eat berries, roots, leaves, grasses, fungi and nuts.
 As pets, we try to incorporate as much of the natural diet as we can by feeding nuts, fruits, mealworms, super worms, crickets, raw chicken necks, eggs and vegetables.
 Diet will be discussed in detail later.

 PROVIDING A SAFE AREA: You will need a space to keep your skunk at first where it will feel safe and protected.
 If you are bringing home a skunk, they are too small to be left to run loose in the house unsupervised and will not get used to you interacting with them.
-We recommend a dog crate raised up to about waist level large enough to hold your skunks bed, litter box, toys and room to move around.
+We recommend a small dog crate raised up to about waist level large enough to hold your skunks bed, litter box, toys and room to move around.
 This way you are not towering over your skunk to interact with him/her and they will get used to your being in their space.
-In addition, it saves your skunk from being traumatized by you having to chase it down to hold it or feed it, etc. If you are purchasing the crate for a baby skunk make sure the spacing at the bottom and the bars are as narrow as possible so that the skunk cannot escape.
+In addition, it saves your skunk from being traumatized by you having to chase it down to hold it or feed it, etc. If you are purchasing the crate for a baby skunk make sure the spacing at the bottom and the bars are as narrow as possible so that the skunk cannot escape - sometimes a ferret cage will work better as it has smaller bar spacing.
 They are very adept at squeezing through spaces you might think are too small.
 When you are home, let the skunk out in a small space like a small bathroom or room where you can shut the doors to keep the skunk from running all over the house.
 If you have other pets, the crate gives your other pets time to get used to the skunk and your skunk to get use to them without being overwhelmed by a face-to-face confrontation.
 The crate is not necessary forever, just until your skunk gets used to its new home or your baby skunk gets bigger.
 Of course, if you have other animals you may still want to crate your skunk when you are not home to prevent any problems such as arguments over food, toys, etc. If you do not like the idea of the crate then you can use a small bathroom with a baby gate across the door.
 You will have to make sure the baby gate fits snuggly against the doorframe without any gaps where a skunk could squeeze its head and get it stuck with no one to help get it unstuck.
 In addition, some baby skunks like to climb (this usually last for a short period) so we recommend a baby gate with the Plexiglas front or one with the wire mesh modified by you with Plexiglas so they cannot climb out.
 Do not put a skunk in a room with the door shut, skunks hate that, as they are very curious and always want to see what is on the other side of a shut door so they will be digging at the door to get out.
 While skunks caged 24/7 without any interaction will not make a good pet, it does not hurt them to be caged for their safety while you are away from home as long as you give them ample attention and interaction when you are home.
-Once your skunk is used to you, you can put the cage on the floor so that the skunk can come and go as they want and many of them will still return to the crate to sleep as they view it as a place of safety and security.
+Once your skunk is use to you, you can put the cage on the floor so that the skunk can come and go as they want and many of them will still return to the crate to sleep as they view it as a place of safety and security.

 Skunks are very curious animals and love to explore.
 You will want to invest in some magnetic childproof locks for your kitchen and bathroom cabinets where you do not want them to go or may store chemicals or other items that could be harmful to your skunk.
 Many of us have lost a kitchen cabinet or bathroom cabinet to our skunk that decided it makes a great skunk cave.
 They are not opposed to pushing all your things out and dragging one of your bath towels in for a bed.
-If you have a double door refrigerator, you may need to purchase one of the long plastic door locks for it until they get bored with the fun of opening the refrigerator or freezer door.
+If you have a double door refrigerator, you may need to purchase one of the long plastic child-proof door lock for it until they get bored with the fun of opening the refrigerator or freezer door.
 Be especially cautious if you have a refrigerator with the bottom freezer.
 While we have not come across any skunk that can open these, they are curious enough to crawl behind the drawer while you have it open and one person did lose their skunk because no one realized the skunk was back there and it froze to death.
 As a precaution, get into the habit of looking behind the freezer drawer before you shut it.
 If you have large gaps around or under your appliances you should block these so your skunk does not go under there and use it as a potty or worse yet, get stuck.
 With babies, make sure you keep an eye on them around dishwashers as some have a gap in the front panel where a baby skunk could squeeze.
 If you have floor vents, make sure they are secure so that skunks cannot remove them and crawl out.
 Watch laundry areas where dryers are vented outside, as this is another popular area for curious skunks.
 As mentioned earlier some skunks, especially babies, like to try their hand at climbing for a while.
 If you have a row of cabinet with drawers from floor to counter, and your skunk tries to climb these, you may need to figure a way to keep the skunk from climbing them.
 Depending on how they are climbing them you may need to put some kind of lock on them, a hook and eye, or some other modification.
 You do not want the skunk getting on the counter and into things they should not or jumping down and injuring themselves.
-If you have house plants keep them out of the reach of skunk or they will unpot them for you and if they are known to be poisonous to animals, remove them from the house altogether.
+If you have house plants keep them out of the reach of skunks or they will unpot them for you.
+If they are known to be poisonous to animals, remove them from the house altogether.

 SKUNK PROOFING: Skunks are very curious animals and, just like a human toddler, they will be compelled to explore their entire environment.
 This means you will need to secure all low drawers and cabinets.
 Even many baby locks leave a gap large enough for a determined skunk to get open.
 Sometimes it’s best to secure the doors with packing tape until your skunk is bigger.
 You’ll be surprised where this little ball of fur can go.
 Not only will he/she climb on all of the furniture, he/she may try to climb into the refrigerator or dishwasher when you open them, so be prepared.
 Try to find a way to keep her from getting behind the fridge, stove or washing machine.
 Block up any holes or crawl spaces as well as your dryer hose.
 Potted plants are sure to be dug in and may be eaten.
 Many plants are poisonous to pets.
 Get anything that might be harmful off the floor and out of reach.
 If you have floor vents, they must be screwed down tightly.
 Skunks can and will tear through a window screen.
 Recliners can crush a small animal like a skunk.
 Any food for other animals or people should not be left out where the baby skunk can get to it.